 Daily Online Communication

-Select Dr. Day Care locations are piloting the use of a new parent communication app called Tadpoles.
+Dr. Day Care uses a parent communication app called Tadpoles.
 Each classroom has an iPad with the Tadpoles software specifically tailored for the childcare industry to provide families with instant communication.
 It utilizes mobile technology to provide visibility and communication between parents and teachers.

 The Tadpoles software allows our teachers to capture special moments, take photos and videos of your child in action, as well as send you classroom information and updates throughout the day.